Evolution of the Philippine Flag: Background

 The "Evolution of the Philippine Flag" is a set of various flags of the Katipunan revolutionary group of the Philippine Revolution.
 Three of the flags are organizational flags of the Katipunan, while others were personal flags or battle standards of Andres Bonifacio, Mariano Llanera, Pio del Pilar, and Gregorio del Pilar.
 The name of the set erroneously suggest that the modern Flag of the Philippines was derived or "evolved" from the flags used by the Katipunan and all of the flags themselves were national flags.

 The Manila Historical Institute and the National Historical Institute had insisted that the flags in the set, excluding the modern Philippine flag, are "Flags of the Philippine Revolution".
 Historians also questioned the limited number of flags included in the set.
 It is pointed out that the "Evolution of the Philippine Flag" set only represents a small fraction of flags used by Katipunan battalions.

 Flags

 Discrepancies

-The flag with the singular "K" is not part of the Bangko Sentral ng Pilipinas' version of the Evolution of Philippine Flag.
+The flag with the singular "K" is not part of the Boy Scouts of the Philippines' version of the Evolution of Philippine Flag.

-According to historian Xiao Chua, there is no evidence supporting the historical usage of three of the flags in the set namely the purpoted flags of the Magdiwang and Magdalo factions, as well as the red flag with a white anthropomorphic sun.
+According to historian Xiao Chua, there is no evidence supporting the historical usage of three of the flags in the set namely the purported flags of the Magdiwang and Magdalo factions, as well as the red flag with a white anthropomorphic sun.
 Chua noted discrepancies such as the supposed Magdiwang flag sometimes attributed as the Magdalo flag.
 Chua states that a separate flag, not part of the set, was used for the first Tagalog Republic formed by the Katipunan, regardless of faction.